 Support Disabled Sports

-The Vermont Adaptive Charity Ride presented by Long Trail Brewing (formerly known as the Long Trail Century Ride) is an event established through a partnership of Vermont Adaptive Ski and Sports and title sponsor Long Trail Brewery in Bridgewater Corners, plus Killington Resort, the Lookout Tavern, and many local businesses in the Killington region.
-The goal of the annual event is to enjoy the beauty of Vermont through cycling all while raising funds for the state’s largest nonprofit organization committed to providing sports and recreation to people with disabilities.
+The Vermont Adaptive Charity Ride presented by Long Trail Brewing (formerly known as the Long Trail Century Ride) is an annual event to enjoy the beauty of Vermont through cycling and mountain biking all while raising funds for the state’s largest nonprofit organization committed to providing sports and recreation to people with disabilities.

-Whether cycling on the 100-mile, 60-mile or 40-mile loops, or simply journeying near the Brewery on the 20-mile loop or the family-friendly 5K bike ride, there is something for everyone to enjoy during the Vermont Adaptive Charity Ride.
+Whether cycling on the 100-mile, 60-mile or 40-mile loops, or simply journeying on the 20-mile loop or the family-friendly 5K bike ride, there is something for everyone to enjoy during the Vermont Adaptive Charity Ride.
 All courses start and finish at Long Trail Brewery, located on Route 4.
-The festivities continue for all after the ride at the brewery, where a BBQ menu will be prepared, live music and family entertainment, refreshments, and more will make this an event not to be missed.
+The festivities continue for all after the ride, where a BBQ menu will be prepared, live music and family entertainment, refreshments, and more will make this an event not to be missed.

 Mountain Bike “Snowshed Session” at Killington Resort.

 In 2017 we welcomed mountain bikers to the event through our partnership with Killington Resort.
 We’re excited to offer a Sunday morning mountain bike Snowshed Session at again this year at Killington’s Snowshed Trails.
-(NOTE: This is on Sunday in 2019, not Saturday as has been in year’s past.)
+(NOTE: This is on Sunday in 2020 like in 2019.)
 Look for more details coming soon.
-Your mountain bike registration includes party entrance on Saturday and all the other goodies.
-Party-only tickets are available at the door if you don’t want to bike but want to enjoy the event and support adaptive sports.

 About Vermont Adaptive Ski & Sports